emoregcram/IponTracker/README.md

 # IponTracker: A Personal Finance Tracker
-Java OOP project by Real 3ggaz from Outer Space **Description / Overview**
+Java OOP project by Real 3ggaz from Outer Space

+Description / Overview

 The IPON Tracker is a console-based Java application designed to help users manage their personal finances with a Savings-First approach.
 The system prioritizes savings before any other financial activity, ensuring users develop strong saving habits before recording expenses or setting financial goals.

 The program allows users to:

-    *Create and manage multiple savings accounts
+  Create and manage multiple savings accounts

-    *Record expenses under a specific savings account *Set goals related to each savings account
+  Record expenses under a specific savings account

+  Set goals related to each savings account

-    *View a complete hierarchical summary showing savings as the top priority *This project demonstrates a clean and well-structured application of Object-Oriented Programming (OOP) concepts.
+  View a complete hierarchical summary showing savings as the top priority

+  This project demonstrates a clean and well-structured application of Object-Oriented Programming (OOP) concepts.

-**OOP Concepts Applied**
+OOP Concepts Applied
   a.
 Encapsulation

-    *All class fields are declared private to protect the data.
+    All class fields are declared private to protect the data.

-    *Access is controlled using getters and setters.
+    Access is controlled using getters and setters.

-    *Examples: balance, amount, goalAmount are private fields accessed safely through methods.
+    Examples: balance, amount, goalAmount are private fields accessed safely through methods.

 b.
 Inheritance

-    *SavingsAccount, Expense, and Goal all inherit from the abstract superclass FinancialItem.
+    SavingsAccount, Expense, and Goal all inherit from the abstract superclass FinancialItem.

-    *Common attributes (id, description, date) and behaviors are reused through inheritance.
+    Common attributes (id, description, date) and behaviors are reused through inheritance.

 c.
 Polymorphism

-    *The displayDetails() method is defined abstractly in FinancialItem and overridden in each subclass.
+    The displayDetails() method is defined abstractly in FinancialItem and overridden in each subclass.

-    *When iterating through expenses or goals, the correct version of displayDetails() is automatically executed depending on the object’s type.
+    When iterating through expenses or goals, the correct version of displayDetails() is automatically executed depending on the object’s type.

 d.
 Abstraction

-    *The FinancialItem class represents a general financial record.
+    The FinancialItem class represents a general financial record.

-    *It cannot be instantiated and serves only as a template for more specific financial item types.
+    It cannot be instantiated and serves only as a template for more specific financial item types.

 e.
 Composition (Has-A Relationship)

-    *A SavingsAccount has expenses and goals.
+    A SavingsAccount has expenses and goals.

-    *This makes Savings the core structure of the program, reinforcing the savings-priority system.
+    This makes Savings the core structure of the program, reinforcing the savings-priority system.

-**Program Structure**
-  *Main Classes*
+Program Structure
+  Main Classes

 FinancialItem (abstract)
-    *Stores shared attributes: ID, description, date.
+Stores shared attributes: ID, description, date.
 Declares abstract displayDetails().

 SavingsAccount (primary class)

-    *Contains balance, interest rate.
+Contains balance, interest rate.

-    *Contains lists of Expense and Goal objects.
+Contains lists of Expense and Goal objects.

-    *Provides methods for adding expenses, updating progress, and applying interest.
+Provides methods for adding expenses, updating progress, and applying interest.

 Expense
-    *Represents spending transactions linked to a SavingsAccount.
+Represents spending transactions linked to a SavingsAccount.

 Goal
-    *Represents savings objectives, each belonging to a specific savings account.
+Represents savings objectives, each belonging to a specific savings account.

 FinancialTracker (Main Program)

-    *Handles user menu
+Handles user menu

-    *Manages Savings Accounts
+Manages Savings Accounts

-    *Enforces the rule: Savings must be created first before expense/goal actions
+Enforces the rule: Savings must be created first before expense/goal actions

-   **CRD**
+Class Relationship Diagram (Text-Based)
                     +---------------------+
                     |   FinancialItem     |
                     |---------------------|